european-modelling-hubs/covid19-scenario-hub-europe/model-abstracts/2023-08-01/Round5-MODUS_Covid-Episim-Abstract.md

 Agents may have any age, but the age distribution in our model is based on German demographic data.

 ### Vaccination
 As specified by the guidelines of round 5, the vaccination campaign begins on Oct 1st, 2023 and lasts for 90 days.
+Vaccination rates before the study period of round 5 are based on [RKI vaccination data](https://github.com/robert-koch-institut/COVID-19-Impfungen_in_Deutschland).

 ### Vaccine effectiveness